MemphisPython/mempy.org/content/pages/jobs.rst

 enthusiasm could probably substitute.
 The CS program at Rhodes has been growing incredibly quickly and demand for intro CS is through the roof.

-For additional details, contact:

-Phil Kirlin
-Dept of Math & CS
+For additional details, contact Phil Kirlin, Dept of Math & CS at Rhodes College.
-Rhodes College
-Email: `kirlinp@rhodes.edu <mailto:kirlinp@rhodes.edu>`_
+Email: `kirlinp@rhodes.edu <mailto:kirlinp@rhodes.edu>`_ or Phone: 901-843-3725
-Phone: 901-843-3725